BinomialLLC/basis_universal/README.md

 ### Command Line Compression Tool

 The command line tool used to create, validate, and transcode/unpack .basis files is named "basisu".
 Run basisu without any parameters for help.
 Note this tool uses the reference encoder.
-It's possible to create much faster encoders, including real-time systems.

 To compress a sRGB image to .basis: